Cutter & CO Brokerage Inc. Has $1 Million Holdings in Novartis AG (NYSE:NVS)

 Cutter & CO Brokerage Inc. lessened its stake in Novartis AG (NYSE:NVS – Get Rating) by 2.3% in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 11,429 shares of the company’s stock after selling 265 shares during the quarter.
 Cutter & CO Brokerage Inc.’s holdings in Novartis were worth $1,003,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Other institutional investors have also made changes to their positions in the company.
 AHL Investment Management Inc. bought a new stake in shares of Novartis in the fourth quarter worth $25,000.
 Dixon Hughes Goodman Wealth Advisors LLC bought a new stake in shares of Novartis in the fourth quarter worth $32,000.
 Atwood & Palmer Inc. lifted its position in shares of Novartis by 400.0% in the first quarter.
 Atwood & Palmer Inc. now owns 375 shares of the company’s stock worth $33,000 after purchasing an additional 300 shares in the last quarter.
-Allegheny Financial Group LTD bought a new stake in Novartis during the fourth quarter worth $34,000.
-Finally, DeDora Capital Inc. bought a new stake in Novartis during the first quarter worth $34,000.
-Institutional investors and hedge funds own 9.40% of the company’s stock.
+DeDora Capital Inc. bought a new stake in Novartis during the first quarter worth $34,000.
+Finally, Allegheny Financial Group LTD bought a new stake in Novartis during the fourth quarter worth $34,000.
+Institutional investors own 9.40% of the company’s stock.

 Wall Street Analyst Weigh In

 Several analysts have issued reports on the stock.
+Wolfe Research lowered shares of Novartis from an “outperform” rating to a “market perform” rating in a research report on Monday, May 9th.
 JPMorgan Chase & Co. upped their price target on shares of Novartis from CHF 80 to CHF 81 and gave the stock an “underweight” rating in a research report on Wednesday.
-Oppenheimer lowered shares of Novartis from an “outperform” rating to a “market perform” rating in a research report on Friday, June 3rd.
-Credit Suisse Group upped their price target on shares of Novartis from CHF 85 to CHF 88 in a research report on Thursday, April 28th.
-Morgan Stanley increased their price objective on shares of Novartis from CHF 90 to CHF 94 in a research report on Friday, May 6th.
-Finally, raised shares of Novartis from a “hold” rating to a “buy” rating in a research report on Thursday, April 14th.
+Barclays upped their price target on shares of Novartis from CHF 80 to CHF 85 in a research report on Thursday, April 14th. raised shares of Novartis from a “hold” rating to a “buy” rating in a research report on Thursday, April 14th.
+Finally, UBS Group increased their price objective on shares of Novartis from CHF 85 to CHF 88 and gave the company a “neutral” rating in a research report on Wednesday, April 27th.
 Two analysts have rated the stock with a sell rating, eight have given a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat, the stock currently has an average rating of “Hold” and an average price target of $87.33.

 Novartis Stock Performance

-Novartis (NYSE:NVS – Get Rating) last released its quarterly earnings results on Monday, July 18th.
-The company reported $1.56 EPS for the quarter, beating the consensus estimate of $1.52 by $0.04.
+Novartis (NYSE:NVS – Get Rating) last posted its quarterly earnings results on Monday, July 18th.
+The company reported $1.56 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.52 by $0.04.
 Novartis had a net margin of 44.31% and a return on equity of 21.88%.
-The business had revenue of $12.78 billion for the quarter, compared to the consensus estimate of $12.78 billion.
-During the same period in the prior year, the company posted $1.64 earnings per share.
-Novartis’s revenue was down 1.4% compared to the same quarter last year.
+The business had revenue of $12.78 billion for the quarter, compared to analyst estimates of $12.78 billion.
+During the same quarter last year, the business posted $1.64 EPS.
+The firm’s revenue for the quarter was down 1.4% on a year-over-year basis.
 Equities research analysts expect that Novartis AG will post 6.06 earnings per share for the current fiscal year.

 About Novartis